Typical Dishes in Bucharest

 These are some of the most typical dishes, don't leave Bucharest without trying them:

-Ciorba: widely regarded as the most popular dish in Romania, ciorba is a kind of sour soup which can be made from chicken, beef, fish or vegetables.
-Ciorba de fasole (bean soup) is very popular among tourists, and it is often served in a bread bowl.
+Ciorba: widely regarded as the most popular dish in Romania, ciorba is a kind of sour soup which can be made from chicken, beef, fish, or vegetables.
+Ciorba de fasole (bean soup) is very popular among tourists, and it's often served in a bread bowl.

 Sarmale: translated into English as 'stuffed cabbage rolls', this is a simple and well-loved dish made of a delicious mixture of meat with rice and onions which is boiled and wrapped in cabbage leaves.

 Mămăligă: known in other parts of the world as 'polenta', this is a kind of purée made from maize flour that is a common accompaniment to many meals.

 Mici: this is a staple in Romanian cuisine.
 Also known as mititei, it consists of grilled ground meat rolls made from a mixture of beef, lamb, and pork with spices such as garlic, black pepper, coriander, and sometimes paprika.

 Papanasi: a traditional fried or boiled pastry.
 They are usually filled with soft cheese and they are served covered in sour cream and with any kind of sour jam topping.
 Perfect for those of you with a sweet tooth!